armurox/portfolio-tracker/README.md

 ## Usage

+1. Clone this repo

-1. Run the code in a Python environment that has the necessary dependencies (matplotlib, numpy, pandas) (use pip install -r requirements.txt to install them).
+2. install the required dependencies (use pip install -r requirements.txt for versions before python 3.x or pip3 install -r requirements.txt for python 3.x or greater to install them).

-2. Upon running the code, the program will prompt you to enter the financial instrument's symbol, type (stock or future), and starting position (0 to run custom simulations).
+3. Run the code with `python` (or `python3` for python 3.x or greater) `portfolio_tracker.py`.
+The program will prompt you to enter the financial instrument's symbol, type (stock or future), and starting position (0 to run custom simulations).

-3. Based on your selection, the program will either fetch the current price (live trading) or prompt you to enter the current price.
+4. Based on your selection, the program will either fetch the current price (live trading) or prompt you to enter the current price.

-4. You can then choose to buy or sell the instrument and input the corresponding amount.
+5. You can then choose to buy or sell the instrument and input the corresponding amount.

-5. The program will update the portfolio's state accordingly and provide options for further actions.
+6. The program will update the portfolio's state accordingly and provide options for further actions.

-6. After completing trading actions, the program will generate a table and a plot illustrating the P&L changes over trades.
+7. After completing trading actions, the program will generate a table and a plot illustrating the P&L changes over trades.

 ## Note